emanuele45/SimpleSEF/readme.txt

 Change Log
 -------------
+v 2.0-ElkArte
++ UTF8 only
++ Added options to have urlslinks without extension

 v 2.0
 + Now makes ZERO code changes to SMF 2.0
 - Development of mod for SMF 1.1.x will no longer be active